nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_summary.md

 Provider message describing at a summary level how they have populated this section.

 ## Sections detail ##

+### Emergency Codes ###

+This section is configurable to be visible during a time of emergency.
+It contains details based on a configurable list of coded items that may or may not be visible elsewhere in the patient's record.

+{% include callout.html content="Please see HTML guidance in the [Emergency Codes](accessrecord_view_emergency.html) section. " type="primary" %}

+{% include custominfocallout.html content="**Important:** the Emergency Codes section is only available on the Summary view." type="warning" %}

 ### Last 3 Encounters ###